surl-server – a serial proxy for 8bit computers

 Installing surl-server

-The easiest way to install the proxy is to get a pre-built Raspberry image on my github’s Releases page.
+The easiest way to install the proxy is to get the pre-built Raspberry image from my github’s Releases page.

 Download the latest surl-server-bullseye-YYYY-MM-DD-lite.img.gz.